 Going “green” with beauty products wasn’t hard per se, but it definitely took some time and effort.
 When I first started reading about “green beauty” I was shocked by the number of harmful chemicals put in beauty products, and then saddened that I was putting those all over my body.
 I realized that pretty much every product I used had some sort of chemical on the “bad” list.
 Sadly, many products had multiple.

 One thing I found when doing research on ingredients is that certain websites or books would list something as very harmful but never show or provide the research to back up their statements.
-I’m a pretty research/data-driven person, so for all of these, I have tried to find original research or official sources to back up why these might be harmful, and have linked to them.
+I’m a pretty research/data-driven person, so for all of these, I have tried to find original research or official sources to back up why these might be harmful.

 The below ingredients are ones I try to avoid whenever possible.
 The one exclusion being phenoxyethanol.
 While I do have concerns, it is in so many ‘natural’ products, it’s not a deal-breaker for me (but that doesn’t necessarily mean I like it).

 - Aluminum Zirconium

 - Formaldehyde, including quaternium-15, imidazolidinyl urea, diazolidinyl urea, DMDM hydantoin